daniaviladomingo/x264_android/README.md

 Preview frame encoder to h264 using native library [x264]

-This sample record a video h264 in
+This example record a video h264 and save in
 ```
-to storage/emulated/0/Download/sample.h264
+storage/emulated/0/Download/sample.h264
 ```
 To reproduce this video you can use [VLC for Android]